Proslavery thought: Islamic views

-Islam traditionally permits slavery, but moderates it.
-However, most contemporary Islamic authorities argue that slavery is inapplicable in the modern world.
+Most contemporary Islamic authorities argue that slavery is inapplicable in the modern world.

 Nonetheless, a minority of contemporary Islamic jurists defend slavery by arguing that it is still relevant and permissible today, and it is actively practiced by Islamist extremist groups, such as Boko Haram in northern Nigeria and Islamic State in parts of Syria and Iraq.

 Al-Farabi, early Islamic philosopher and jurist, wrote in support of slavery, arguing that some people are slaves by nature.